-4.2 A monetary policy shock in Sweden
+4.1A monetary policy shock in Sweden

-In this section, we describe the model response to a monetary policy shock that increases the annualized quarteron-quarter Swedish monetary policy rate, $\check{i}t^{notional}$, by 25 basis points ($\epsilon_t^i = 0.000625$).
-The economic outcome is illustrated in Figures 3 and 4.
-First, we describe the outcome given No active fiscal rule, which is illustrated by the red line.
+In this section, we describe the model response to one standard deviation of monetary policy shock that increases the annualized quarter-on-quarter Swedish monetary policy rate, $\tilde{i}t^{notional}$ , by approximately 0.2 percent.
+The economic outcome is illustrated in Figures 7 and 8.
 A positive shock to the policy rate leads to an increase in the returns to saving in private bonds for the Ricardian households in Sweden.
 Hence, ceterus paribus, they would like to decrease their consumption and save more of their income.
 As a result of decreased demand, the price level and consumption fall.